 Wooden nut is of original type, if not the actual original, and after fingerboard work, has been adjusted and re-fitted.
 There is no intention to do any further finish restoration, leaving the tidy over-finish as is, merely to clean where needed and allow the superbly aged guitar to shine.

 The completed set-up of the guitar gives a good action of around 2mm./2.75mm. at the 12th. fret, which with just a tad more string height at the nut/first fret in order to aid bottleneck play, I reckon is ideal for a parlor or Stella "all-rounder", good for Bottleneck play, but with fretting aided by the shorter scale length and consequent lower string tension, therefore ideal for a mixture of finger-style and bottleneck play.

 Additionally it could also be used for full-time slide with a nut riser costing no more than a few pounds.
 The sound is typically loud and pokey, just as a Stella should be - a great Bluesy voice!
 It has "That Sound" in spades - even, woody, bright, clear, ringing tone!
-Unless otherwise requested, it will be strung with Martin MM12 Retro Monel Light 12-54 strings, and really sounds tremendous - and loud!
+It has been strung with Martin MM12 Retro Monel Light 12-54 strings, and really sounds tremendous - and loud!